HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 ## Read an entire file

-We can use the following code to open the file `pi_digits.txt`, read it, and prints its contents to the screen:
+We can use the following code to open the file `pi_digits.txt`, read and print its contents to the screen:

 ```python
 with open('pi_digits.txt') as file_object:
     contents = file_object.read()
 print(contents)
 ```